-KeyPears is a federated protocol for end-to-end encrypted communication and
+KeyPears is a simple federated encrypted messaging system for communication and

 secret management.
 User identities are email-style addresses (name@domain)